When it comes to content marketing, it can seem like B2C companies are the only ones who have the flexibility and scope to dig into the concept.

 Are they uniquely covering an event?
 Have they tapped a group of influencers you should look into?
 Did they already try something you were thinking of?
 Use them as a benchmark to see what is working in your industry and what isn’t.

-You can also run a competitor analysis to see what competitors are writing about.
+Run a competitor analysis to see what competitors are writing about.
 From there, you can build out similar topic clusters and find opportunity gaps to write new evergreen content on.

 Get a little personal